 If you are considered suitable for a heart transplant you will

 be added to the transplant waiting list.
 Once you are on the list,

-    a suitable heart may come along in a few days, or it may take many
+a suitable heart may come along within a few days or it may take

-    everyone and only about 7 in 10 people on the waiting list receive
+everyone and only 8 out of 10 people receive the heart

 - The surgeon will make a cut in your breastbone to get access to

 your heart.You will be connected to a heart-lung bypass machine